 Preschool wheezing; difficult-to-control asthma

-Theresa Guilbert, MD, MS, is board certified in pediatrics and pediatric pulmonary and is a professor in the Division of Pulmonary Medicine.
+Theresa Guilbert, MD, MS, is board certified in pediatrics and pediatric pulmonary and is a professor in the Division of Pulmonary Medicine at Cincinnati Children's within the UC Department of Pediatrics.
 She is the associate director of the Asthma Center and has 14 years of experience in providing clinical care to children and adolescents with asthma and conducting clinical and epidemiologic research.
 She has been selected as one of the Best Doctors in America for several years.
 Dr. Guilbert has been elected to serve on the Pulmonology Subboard of the American Board of Pediatrics, the American Thoracic Society (ATS) Pediatric Planning and the Pediatric Program Committees.
 In addition, she has trained and mentored several academic pediatric pulmonologists.

 MD: University of Minnesota, Minneapolis, MN, 1992.